gaesa/mpv-hold-accelerate/README.md

 slowSpeed=0.25
 ```

-To enable speed transition animation, set `animation=yes`.
-By default, this option is set to `no`.
+To disable speed transition animation, set `animation=no`.
+By default, this option is set to `yes`.

 ## FAQ